 Now that you have some time off from school, your winter break is the perfect time to visit the city, particularly if you don’t usually live near Toronto.
-There’s always special events to take in, and around the holiday break, there’s even more going on than usual.
+There are always special events to take in, and around the holiday break, there is even more than usual gig on.
 Here’s this year’s Toronto winter highlights, with links you can follow to learn more details.

 A bit of last-minute holiday shopping

 If you still need to pick a couple of things up for your friends or family, and want to take in some wonderful sights, sounds and smells while you do so, the Toronto Christmas Market is going to be open until December 23rd at the Distillery District.

 The traditional Toronto sights